RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 ## ⛰️ The Story

-So how did things actually go down?
+So how did things go down?

 The beginning of the game was a honeymoon period where engineers and labellers got along.
-Both sets of players were still laughing about the celebrity phone calls a few days earlier.
-And both sets of players were enjoying the experience of ordering items from the Kobashi E-Store.
+Everyone was enjoying the experience of ordering items from the Kobashi E-Store.
 The joys of consumerism...

 <br />
 <p align="center">